-PBL2/ STEAM, along with ALEKS, Lightsail and all of our EDUCATIONAL PARTNERS will contribute to early childhood education interventions for the underserved students of Newburgh.
-These interventions serve the “whole child”; helping to combat poverty, support students through emotional traumas and help families to better support their children academically and emotionally.
+PBL2/ STEAM, along with ALEKS, Lightsail and all of our EDUCATION PARTNERS contribute to early childhood education interventions for the underserved students of Newburgh.
+These interventions serve the “whole child”; helping to combat poverty, support students through emotional traumas and help families to better support their children academically and emotionally

 - Mohonk Preserve